Amna-Sajjad/Drawing-Tool-using-JavaFx/README.md

 # Drawing-Tool-using-JavaFx
-This application is saimple and have only limited options Its has 4 basic shapes i.e. line, eclipse, rectangle and rounded rectangle It also has text option through which we can write text on canvas There is new Canvas option, Exit option, eraser option and all clear option
+This application is simple and have only limited options Its has 4 basic shapes i.e. line, eclipse, rectangle and rounded rectangle It also has text option through which we can write text on canvas There is new Canvas option, Exit option, eraser option and all clear option